HazyResearch/deepdive/doc/example-spouse.md

     p1_begin != p2_begin.
 ```

-Again, to run, just compile & execute as in previous steps.
+Again, to run, just compile and execute as in previous steps.

 ```bash
 deepdive compile && deepdive do spouse_candidate